-I was reminded of this story recently at a conference I attended and I wanted to share it with you.
-The pastor was telling a story about losing his son, and immediately the day we lost Chase came to mind.
+I heard a message recently, the pastor was telling a story about losing his son, and immediately the day we lost Chase came to mind.

 Chase had just turned two, it was Labor Day and Bobby and I were both home.
 I had been working in my office, he downstairs, the boys playing out on the deck, in their little swimming pool, with a water hose going.
-They hadn’t been wearing any clothes that day, they had been in the pool on and off, and at that point in their life, swimming naked was just easier than dealing with pull-up and swim diapers, etc.
+They hadn’t been wearing any clothes that day, they had been in the pool on and off, and at that point in their life, swimming naked was just easier than dealing with pull-ups and swim diapers.

 At one point, I remembered Carson telling me he was going downstairs with his daddy and I had asked him to take his brother with him.
-And I had seen both of them go out the door and down the steps.
-Well, about an hour or so later, I decided it was time to think about dinner, and I wandered downstairs to see what Bobby wanted to eat.
+I had watched both of them go out the door and down the steps.
+About an hour or so later, I decided it was time to think about dinner, and I wandered downstairs to see what Bobby wanted to eat.
 I saw he and Carson busying themselves in his shop, but I didn’t see Chase anywhere.